ocsf/ocsf-docs/Articles/Defining and Using Observables.md

 #### Definition Nuance: Precedence and the "Use the Most General" Rule
 The definition types, as listed in the [Defining Observables](#defining-observables) section, establish a precedence with 1 being the most general to 6 being the most specific.

-In cases where an OCSF event has an attribute is affected by more than one observable definition, _the most general_ should be used.
+In cases where an OCSF event has an attribute that is affected by more than one observable definition, _the most general_ should be used.

 #### Definition Nuance: Extends
 Observable definitions can be overridden in extensions (via `extends`) in event class and object definitions, including the special "patch" type of extends.
 This is also mentioned above, though repeated here to emphasize that this is a general rule for all types of observable definitions.